Philosophy of Manai

 - You can get a high school qualification by taking a curriculum at a partner school.
 Graduation qualifications are not limited to partner schools and can be selected according to your career.

 - Is it possible to get support for acquisition of high school graduation degree certification exam (former university entrance qualification examination)?

-- We will not take exam preparation measures in Manai, but respond to requests and consultations such as related information provision and schedule adjustment at any time.
-Staff will provide support so that time efficiency can be maximized so that students’ research will be the center.
+- We will not take exam preparation measures in Manai, but respond to requests and consultations such as related information provision and schedule adjustments at any time.
+Staff will provide support so that time efficiency can be maximized to prioritize that students’ research.

 Commuting to school

-- Can I enroll from a rural area?
+- Can I enroll from outside Kanto area and overseas?

-- For September 2019 students, we are basically targeting those who reside within the school range.
-In the future, we plan to develop living facilities that can accept local and overseas students.
+- We are currently mainly targeting those who reside within the school range.
+In the future, we plan to have dorms that we can accept local and overseas students.

 “Talent is something the society breeds and using those talents for the society is how to give back”

 is the shared understanding who will act as a “Senpai” and support the students.